davidjeddy/game-server/ROADMAP.md

 ## Infra/AWS/TF

+- AWS services should be accessed via VPC service endpoints
 - Load balancer in front of EC2 instances for better traffic and routing management
   - Bastion host for non application ingress - why did we want this?
 - API Gateway + Lambda to start instance if stopped